-- § 14 1.
-A gaming operation shall keep permanent books of account or records, including inventory records of gaming supplies, sufficient to establish the amount of gross and net income, deductions and expenses, receipts and disbursements, and other information required in any financial statement, report, or other accounting prepared pursuant to the Act or Chapter III in Title 25 C.F.R. - § 14 2.
-No later than the fifteenth (15th) day of each month, each gaming operator shall provide, in a report form prescribed by the Council, a statement of gross revenues, assessable gross revenues and net revenues received or collect at each gaming establishment during the immediate preceding month. - § 14 3.
-All papers, books, and records including computer records of the gaming operation relating to licensed gaming activities shall be subject to inspection, examination, photocopying, and auditing by the Council and the Commission's authorized representatives at any time during reasonable hours.
+- 14-1.
+A gaming operation shall keep permanent books of account or records, including inventory records of gaming supplies, sufficient to establish the amount of gross and net income, deductions and expenses, receipts and disbursements, and other information required in any financial statement, report, or other accounting prepared pursuant to the Act or Chapter III in Title 25 C.F.R. - 14-2.
+No later than the fifteenth (15th) day of each month, each gaming operator shall provide, in a report form prescribed by the Gaming Commission, a statement of gross revenues, assessable gross revenue and net revenues received or collected at each gaming establishment during the immediate preceding month.

+14-3.
+All papers, books, and records including computer records of the gaming operation relating to licensed gaming activities shall be subject to inspection, examination, photocopying, and auditing by the Gaming Commission and the NIGC's authorized representatives at any time during reasonable hours.
 All such papers, books, and records shall be retained not less than six (6) years.